atebitftw/ochescript/doc/getting_started.md

   final result = await oche.compileAndRun(script);
 }
 ```
-*The 'r' prefix on the string above is significant (a little Dart trick), because it allows you to use double quotes inside the string without escaping them.
+*The 'r' prefix on the string above is significant (a little Dart trick), because it allows you to use double quotes (or any character that usually requires escaping) inside the string without escaping them.
 You don't have to worry about this when you source your script files from files or asset bundles.*

 ## CLI Installation